rkuma183/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 ## Sublime Text

-Many tutorials make use of this tool.
+Many tutorials make use of this tool from Jon Skinner.

 There are two simultaneous production versions of Sublime Text: 2 and 3.
+This is because Sublime contains its own Python interpreter to run add-ons.
+Choose version 3.

 ### Download and Install Sublime Text